 Unicode being the character encoding standard for providing the maximum possible representation of a given script/language, it has encoded as far as possible all the possible characters needed by the script.
 However, the Domain name being a specialized case, it is governed by an additional protocol known as IDNA (Internationalized Domain Names in Applications).
 The IDNA protocol excludes some characters out of Unicode repertoire from being part of the domain names.

 Example: Oriya script frequently uses “ଡ” (0B21), “ଢ” (0B22) as well as their respective allophones “ଡ଼”, and “ଢ଼”.
 In Oriya (Odia) script, these differ in use of nukta.
 Thus “ଡ଼” and “ଢ଼” as distinct letters are not allowed but their decomposed form i.e. “ଡ”, “ଢ” followed by Oriya (Odia) (Oriya) sign nukta (0B3C) can be used.
-Similarly for allophones of other consonants like “ଚ” (0B1A), କ (0B15), ଖ (0B16), ଗ (0B17), ଚ (0B1A), ଜ (0B1C), ଫ (0B2B) nukta can be used.
+Similarly for allophones of other consonants like କ (0B15), ଖ (0B16), ଗ (0B17), ଚ (0B1A), ଜ (0B1C), ଫ (0B2B) nukta can be used.
 IDNA Protocol also excludes invisible characters Zero Width Non-Joiner (U+200C) and Zero Width Joiner (U+200D), as they require a CONTEXTJ rule.
 These are required in certain cases where a typical visual shape of an akshar is desired.

 iii.
 Maximal Starting Repertoire: